IgorKirei/active/Readme.md

 - **simple use**, if newbie can use our framework without any problem, this is real cool
 - **friendly use**, we provide way for connect packages, modules from other developers

+Soon will be able a new site with detailed documentation, in process.

 ## Installation

 ```bash